 There is something inherently shocking about biting.
 It feels aggressive or almost animalistic.
 In reality, though, biting is no different than hitting when it comes to toddler behavior.
-It is a physical way to express their big emotions when they often don't have the words to do so.
+It is a physical way to express big emotions when children often don't have the words to do so.

 But how should you respond?

-Here are seven ways Montessori teachers respond to biting:
+Here are seven ways Montessori teachers respond when a child bites:

 1. Focus your attention on the child who was bitten.